Richmond VA Underage Possession of Alcohol Attorney

 Driving After Illegally Consuming Alcohol

-Driving a motor vehicle by persons under the age of 21 after illegally consuming alcohol is a criminal offense.
+Driving a motor vehicle after illegally consuming alcohol is an offense closely related to underage possession of alcohol.
 This violation is often referred to as a baby DUI when the driver under the age of 21 has a blood alcohol level of 0.02 but less than 0.08.
 The DUI law criminalizes operation of a motor vehicle in cases of blood alcohol evidence of 0.08 or higher.
-A person weighing 120 pounds can reach a .02 percent blood-alcohol level after having one drink in one hour, according to the National Highway Traffic Safety Administration.
-The penalties for a very similar to a DUI, thus it is important to retain a skilled Richmond VA area attorney to defend such alcohol allegations.
+A person weighing 120 pounds can reach a .02 percent blood-alcohol level after having only one drink in an hour.

 Possession of False Identification

-Possession of a fake ID is not an alcohol violation; however, in many instances young offenders in violation of Virginia’s alcohol laws is also in possession of a fake or fraudulent identification.
-As such, the accused may be facing two criminal charges for underage possession of alcohol and possession of a false identification.
+Possession of a fake ID is not an alcohol violation; however, in many instances young offenders in violation of Virginia’s alcohol laws are also in possession of a fake or fraudulent identification.
+In cases like these, the accused will be facing two criminal charges for underage possession of alcohol and possession of a false identification.
 Virginia Code 18.2-204.2 makes it is illegal for any person to possess a fictitious driver’s license or other official identity card.
-A violation is punishable as a Class 2 (criminal) misdemeanor, and upon conviction, is punishable by up to 6 months in jail and / or a $1,000 fine.
-A conviction would also give the defendant a permanent criminal record because convictions cannot be expunged in Virginia.

 Let us review YOUR case.
 We can help!